How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

-There’s never been a better time to become an independent musician and make money selling stock music online.
+There’s never been a better time to become an independent musician and make money from your music.

-Imagine you could build an automatic income stream, making money selling music while you sleep.
+Imagine building an automatic income stream and making money selling stock music while you sleep.

 Waking up in the morning, checking your email, and seeing emails like these is the dream, right?

-A while back, I generated over $400 from a single music library in one month.
+In one month, I once generated over $400 from a single music library.
 90% of those commissions came from two Christmas public domain tracks that I recorded and jazzed up a bit.

 We all know that festivities boost sales.
 The best part is that I recorded and uploaded those two tracks one year before.
 Now, imagine what happens when you register with multiple libraries.